 The biopsychosocial assessment, conducted through a personalized interview with a therapist, allows our team to assess for biological, psychological, and social factors that can be contributing to problems such as mental health and substance use disorders.
 It is considered a holistic assessment, meaning that it looks at various dimensions of wellbeing in order to get a complete picture of health: body, mind, and spirit.

 What a person eats invariably contributes to their wellness, including how well the brain is able to function.
-At Origins, we administer nutritional assessments that detect patterns which may contribute to medical conditions and well as mental health diagnoses.
+At Origins, we administer nutritional assessments that detect patterns which may contribute to medical conditions and well as well as mental health diagnoses.
 When necessary, we are also able to refer to local eating disorder specialists who can assess a patient during their care.